 The advent and advance of NGS in recent years has led to the identification of a large number of Mendelian disease genes.
 The typical approach to identifying Mendelian disease causal variants using either whole genome sequence (WGS) or exome sequence (WES) data is to filter variants in an affected individual or shared by affected family members, removing those which are found at higher frequencies, e.g. >0.1% in variant databases.
 Sometimes unaffected family member(s) are also used in the filtering process.
 While filtering is straightforward and has been successful (Ng et al., 2010), such efforts rely on limited family information, e.g. mode of inheritance, sharing between a subset of family members and information from external resources on variant functional characterization and frequencies.
 On the other hand, linkage analysis, which incorporates information on mode of inheritance, penetrance, allele frequencies and genetic map information, remains a powerful tool to identify Mendelian disease loci.
 As a result, combined SNP array based linkage analysis and sequence based filtering method is starting to again become popular (Santos-Cortez et al., 2013).
 Although it has been shown that analyzing SNVs from WES data provides acceptable linkage results, due to the low heterozygosity of SNVs they provide less power than analysis of SNPs from genotyping arrays (Smith et al., 2011).

-We developed SEQLinkage package using the collapsed haplotype pattern (CHP) method to create markers that are more heterozygous and informative for linkage analysis than individual SNVs.
+We developed the collapsed haplotype pattern (CHP) method to create markers that are more heterozygous and informative for linkage analysis than individual SNVs, and a software package SEQLinkage implementing the CHP method.
 Unlike when SNPs are analyzed the CHP method does not require LD pruning and is particularly powerful in the presents of intra- (e.g. compound heterozygotes) and inter-family allelic heterogeneity.
-Additionally because SEQLinkage can calculate HLODs it is remains powerful when there is locus heterogeneity, i.e. the underlying genetic etiology is not due to the same gene/region in all families.
+Because SEQLinkage can calculate HLODs it is remains powerful when there is locus heterogeneity, i.e. the underlying genetic etiology is not due to the same gene/region in all families.

 Methods